bob1de/hass-apps/docs/apps/schedy/expressions/writing-expressions.rst

 As you know from :ref:`schedy/writing-schedules/rules-with-sub-schedules`, rules of sub-schedules inherit their ``v`` parameter from the nearest anchestor rule having it defined, should they miss an own one.
+Basically, this is true for the ``x`` parameter as well.

 With an expression as the ``x`` value of the rule having a sub-schedule, you get the flexibility to dynamically overwrite the anchestor's value or